-This page details John’s reflections on attending court to hear the plea and sentencing of a man who sexual abused John as a child.
-John has provided this account of attending court, his decision making processes and responses to what occurred in the hope it assists other men who have been sexually abused.
+This page details John’s reflections on attending court to hear the plea and sentencing of a man who sexually abused John as a child.
+John has provided this account of attending court, his decision making processes, and responses to what occurred in the hope it assists other men who have been sexually abused.
 You can also read the first part of his story to learn how he got to this point.

 John very much wanted the full photo of him holding the ‘JUSTICE’ placard to be published, however, due to a court suppression order, this is not possible at present.

 Yesterday was almost the day that wasn’t!
 After arriving at court, most of the morning was spent with the Crown Prosecutor discussing what the Defence wanted taken out of the brief.
 I was OK, though not happy with what was going on, until a point came up about some wording.
 The words that they wanted to change were “sexual assault” to “sexual activity.”
 That implied consent, so I absolutely refused to accept that change at all.
 A couple of more points were OK, and then we came to a part about the perpetrator laughing and calling me a “poofter” after assaulting me, which they wanted removed.
 I told the Crown Prosecutor in no uncertain terms that I wanted that to stay in, and that I had had enough of changing the brief.

 During lunch, I told my wife and eldest son that I was starting to feel like I was being screwed over, and that I was going to insist that we go to trial, instead of making any further changes to the brief.